 Auto buyers should follow the Insurance Institute for Highway Safety’s lead and a make an informed decision when buying a relatively safe vehicle for the family.
 It is best to check every safety feature including statistical information on front-offset crash tests results along with side-impact crashes, rollover ratings, rear impact protection ratings, and others.

 When involved in a serious accident, it is important to hire a team of experienced attorneys.
-The Rosenfeld injury lawyers have helped many victims of car accident with injuries in their efforts to obtain financial recompense.
-If you, or a loved one, have been injured in a car accident that was not your fault, call (888) 424-5757 or fill out our online contact form to have your case evaluated.
+The Rosenfeld injury lawyers have helped many victims of car accidents with injuries in their efforts to obtain financial recompense.
+If you, or a loved one, have been injured in a car crash that was not your fault, call (888) 424-5757 or fill out our online contact form to have your case evaluated.